BelfastTechTraining/python/exercises/exercises.md

 --

 ###ex2-4.py
-int(x[,radix]) converts a string to an int using the supplied radix.

-Use this function to compute the decimal value of the binary number `101010101010101010101`

---

-###ex2-5.py
 Create a dictionary consisting of people's names and salaries.

 Initialise the dictionary with at least 5 pairs of names and salaries.
 Now print the dictionary.